 Tortoises tend to come alive when moved to their outside pens.
 They love it!
 There's so much more to see and do than indoors.
 Weather permitting, hatchlings and youngsters can spend time outdoors as well, just be sure they have adequately shaded damp areas available to avoid overheating and dehydration.
 Also keep a shallow water dish in a cool and shady area.

-Some of them, like my Greeks, live outdoors year round, but others I do bring in for nights and the short winter.
-Most of them live in open top, tortoise table type of enclosures when indoors.
+Some of my tortoises, like the Greeks, live outdoors year round, but others I do bring in for nights and the short winter.
+All adults and subadults live in open top enclosures when indoors, but my smallest Burmese babies live in warm, humid vivariums.

 One of the smartest things I've done for my indoor housing is to dedicate a small bedroom to my tortoise enclosures.
 This room easily stays warmer and more humid than the rest of the house when the door is kept closed.